TakuSemba/AudioThief/README.md

 However you do not want to call or set an alerm just to see if your impletemtation is working as you expected.

-AudioThief gain and release AudioFocus from your app.
+AudioThief gain AudioFocus from your app and release it back.

 <br/>